sphinx-gallery/sphinx-gallery/doc/advanced_configuration.rst

         'within_subsection_order': NumberOfCodeLinesSortKey,
     }

-However, multiple convenience classes are provided for use with ``within_subsection_order``:
+In addition, multiple convenience classes are provided for use with ``within_subsection_order``:

 - :class:`sphinx_gallery.sorting.NumberOfCodeLinesSortKey` (default) to sort by